id-contact/comm-amazon-connect/README.md

 yarn
 yarn run build
 ```

+Setup a Postgres database and execute `schema.sql`.

+Configure the applicable domains and credentials in:

+- `amazon-connect-ui/config.sample.js`
+- `attribute-ui/config.js`
+- `config.sample.toml`

 You will need a webserver (like NGINX) to serve static files and perform the necessary routing.